Bicycle Gear Inch Calculator

-Metres of development has a physical basis: it is distance travelled with one turn of a crank.
+Metres of development has a physical basis: distance travelled with one turn of a crank.

 Gain ratio is distance travelled divided by the circular distance travelled by a pedal.